Having technical issues?

 Technical Help and Solving Problems

-The survivor consent workshop is open only to students who have experienced some form of sexual violence / abuse.
+The survivor support group is open only to students who have experienced some form of sexual violence / abuse.
 This could have been non-physical, a one-time experience, a long time ago - or something that has happened in different ways at different times.
 All genders and sexualities are welcome.

-The workshop provides a space to learn about and discuss consent in a trauma-informed manner together with other survivors.
-The workshop is a survivor-only space run in a small group and facilitated by two members of Not The Only One.
-The events are confidential, and you can participate as much or as little as you want.
-The facilitators will not ask you to discuss your experience(s).
+The group provides a space to talk with other survivors about managing the challenges of the university environment.
+The group is a survivor-only space run in a small group and facilitated by two members of Not The Only One.
+It is confidential, and you can participate as much or as little as you want.
+The facilitators will not ask you to discuss your experience(s) of sexual violence directly.

 What is Not the Only One?
 Not The Only One is a unique initiative for students who have experienced sexual violence at any point in their life, including child sexual abuse.
 Our work is unambiguously survivor-led and co-developed with students at a range of universities.
 We run events, support spaces and training, all focusing on how to improve the experience of survivors in higher education.